-In a recent article, Patti P. Phillips and Jack J. Phillips looked at what can be done to convince upper management that learning and development is critical to organizational success.
+In a recent article, Patti P. Phillips and Jack J. Phillips looked at what can be done to convince upper management of training impact on organizational success.

 Reflect Key Measures That Management Monitors

-To do this properly, it is important to identify the key measures that upper management values and monitors, such as productivity, cost reduction, and/or customer satisfaction, etc.
+To do this properly, it is important to identify the key measures that upper management values and monitors, such as:

 Add Questions to the Reaction Sheet